 Pen pals are the backbone of this ministry.

-There are currently about 40 pen pals but with thousands of women incarcerated many more are needed.
+There are currently over 50 pen pals but with thousands of women incarcerated many more are needed.

 Especially for those serving long or life sentences, being in touch with the outside world is crucial.
 Those serving lesser sentences feel hope and begin to feel more equipped to thrive once released knowing they have a friend on the outside.